Easter in Mexico

 Fridays (Viernes Cuaresmas) are celebrated in Oaxaca City with a local tradition of young men giving young women flowers early in the morning in El Llano Park.

 Samaritan Day (Dia Samaritana) is a custom in Oaxaca City celebrated on the fourth Friday in Lent.
 Free refreshments are offered to passersby.
-Churches, businesses, schools and government offices offer traditional fruit drinks, including horchata, jamaica, tamarindo and local favorite chilacayote.
+Churches, businesses, schools and government offices offer traditional fruit drinks, including horchata, jamaica, tamarindo, and local fave chilacayote.

 Friday of Sorrows (Viernes de Dolores) is a day of great devotion in Oaxaca City, celebrated on the sixth Friday in Lent, one week before Good Friday.
 The tradition dates to the Colonial period when priests consecrated a chapel to the Virgen de los Dolores.
 Altars are built in public areas, markets, homes and churches to commemorate the pain of the Virgin Mary.
 Altars are decorated with seedlings, straw flowers and chia pets.